MrPokemon11/week3challenge2/README.md

 - put the github files in the folder with the unity project
 - tell github where the repo is
 - push the repo to github

+things i did:
+- made the multiuv, worldpos debug, and world reflection shaders
+  - ran out of time for All Properties and Lambert Lighting

+strengths:
+- creative

+weaknesses:
+- easily distracted

+opportunities:
+- I have no idea